-COLTECH is also the predominant system used in the Western Cape and is used by the College of Cape Town too.
+COLTECH is also the predominant system used in the Western Cape.
+In contrast, Northlink College uses the Integrated Tertiary System (ITS).

 The questions in the Management instrument from which the second composite variable used here - Effectiveness of college usage of ICT (regardless of the name of the system) - were constructed have to do with e-mail connectivity, internet access, inter-campus connectivity, college-Department communication, web-site management, use of ICT in the teaching / learning process and in student support, and ICT support and maintenance.
 As in the case of the Compliance section in the Governance instrument reported on above, two points were awarded for the existence of hard evidence, one for soft / spoken evidence, and zero for no evidence of the characteristic.
 Nationally, each college scored, on average, 29 out of a possible 42 points on this measure - suggesting that colleges collectively have a long way to go in meeting the needs of their end users (whether staff, students, stakeholders, or their education line managers).
 The Western Cape scores an average of 39.
-This college has a perfect score of 42 indicating that ICT implementation in the college is optimal - according to the measures in the audit instruments.
+This college scores 32 which is 3 points above the national score and 7 points below the provincial score.
+Even though Northlink appears to have a very well established and effective ICT system, it lost points in this category as it could only supply soft evidence for some of the criteria rated and its website was not up-to-date.